Record-breaking Proteas start World Cup with win as batters make merry against Sri Lanka in Delhi

 It was from that point that De Kock began to accelerate.

-A couple of deft reverse sweeps off the Sri Lanka spinners, followed by a six over long signaled the change in tempo.
+A couple of deft reverse sweeps off the Sri Lanka spinners, followed by a six over long signalled the change in tempo.

 De Kock’s celebration upon reaching his century — his first at a World Cup — indicated how much the innings meant to him.